What are chlorinated alkanes?

 - long-chain: based on C18-20 (liquids), C>20 (liquids) and C20 wax grades (average carbon chain length approximately C25); LCCP

-The total EU production of chlorinated alkanes is approximately 45,000 tonnes per year.
+The total EU production of medium and long chain chlorinated alkanes is approximately 45,000 tonnes per year.

-The interests of European chloro alkane producers are represented by the Chlorinated Alkane Sector Group (CASG, part of Euro Chlor) which works to promote best practice, support the long-term sustainability of the chlorinated alkane industry, and to demonstrate just how essential these substances are to society.
+The interests of European chloro alkane producers are represented by the Chlorinated Alkane Product Group (CAPG, part of Euro Chlor) which works to promote best practice, support the long-term sustainability of the chlorinated alkane industry, and to demonstrate just how essential these substances are to society.

 Major global producers include INOVYN, Caffaro, Química del Cinca, Leuna Tenside and Novácke Chemické Závody in the EU; Dover Chemicals in North America; NCP Exports in South Africa and Orica in Australia.
 There are numerous other producers in Asia, principally in India, China, Taiwan (Handy) and Japan (Tosoh).